Don Shipley (stage director)

 Don Shipley is one of Canada’s leading Artistic Directors, with an extensive career in Canadian and International theatre and the performing arts.
-He known for leading the Arts and Culture component of the 2015 Pan American Games in Toronto.
+He is known for leading the Arts and Culture component of the 2015 Pan American Games in Toronto.

 In his wide-ranging career, he has held positions as the Co-Artistic Director of the Stratford Shakespeare Festival, Artistic Director of the Dublin International Theatre Festival, Artistic Director of the World Stage Festival and Performing Arts at Harbourfront Centre, Artistic Director of the Grand Theatre Company in London, Artistic Founding Director of the Belfry Theatre.
 In the area of film and television he has also worked at both CBC television and the National Film Board of Canada.

-Mr. Shipley is currently serving as the Creative Advisor to the Pan Am Games for Toronto 2015, and as Artistic Associate of Soulpepper Theatre Company and Boston’s Arts Festival.
+More recently, Mr. Shipley has served as the Creative Advisor to the Pan Am Games for Toronto 2015, and as Artistic Associate of Soulpepper Theatre Company and Boston’s Arts Festival.
 He has served as an executive producer for Luminato, Festival of Arts and Creativity, and consultant for Crow’s Theatre Company (Toronto), as well as the Curitiba Festival in Brazil.